evermind/docker-geoserver/README.md

 * /opt/geoserver_data_dir - GEOSERVER_DATA_DIR (contains all configs)
 * /opt/geoserver_data_di/data - Shapefiles - use an volume, and init-container or a host-mounted path to publish data to it

+The admin password has can be set via env variable.
+It defaults to "geoserver":

+  GEOSERVER_ADMIN_PASSWORD_HASH=digest1:D9miJH/hVgfxZJscMafEtbtliG0ROxhLfsznyWfG38X2pda2JOSV4POi55PQI4tw